google/bzip2-rpc/README.md

 ### Schema

-The serialization mechanism for an RPC framework may or may not require the use of a **schema**, which describes the valid data structures for a particular RPC interface.
-For example, to transmit the data for a 3-dimensional point:
+The serialization mechanism for an RPC framework may or may not require the use of an explicit **schema**, which describes the valid data structures for a particular RPC interface.
+For example, to transmit the data for a 3-dimensional
+point:

- - Code using a schema-less framework would simply encode three floating point values one after another
+ - Code using a schema-less framework would simply encode three floating point values one after another, with an implicit convention for their order.
  - Code using a schema would explicitly specify that a `Point3D` type was a structure with fields `x`, `y`, and `z`, each of floating type.